albsierra/feedback-manager/README.md

 # feedback-manager

-Need to add new lines on .env file:
+Need to add new line on .env file:
-# OpenAI API Key
 OPENAI_API_KEY="your personal key from OPENAI API"

 Updates: